Research Guide: International Commercial Arbitration

 The following is a selected list of the print resources available at the Diamond Law Library on ICA.
 There are many more print resources available.
-See the library catalog and search for the subject: International Commercial Arbitration.
+See the library catalog and limit the display to material type: print.

-Written by Simpson Thacher & Bartlett LLP, this publication is a chart comparing the model clauses and rules of the: International Chamber of Commerce (the "ICC") Arbitration Rules (1998), American Arbitration Association ("AAA")/International Center for Dispute Resolution ("ICDR") International Arbitration Rules (2008), London Court of International Arbitration ("LCIA") Rules (1998), Stockholm Chamber of Commerce Arbitration Institute ("SCCAI") Arbitration Rules (2007), International Centre for Settlement of Investment Disputes ("ICSID") Arbitration Rules (2006), United Nations Commission on International Trade Law ("UNICITRAL") Arbitration Rules (1976) and Center for Public Resources ("CPR") International Arbitration Rules (2007).
+Written by Simpson Thacher & Bartlett LLP, this publication is a chart comparing the model clauses and rules of the: International Chamber of Commerce (the "ICC") Arbitration Rules (2012), American Arbitration Association ("AAA")/International Center for Dispute Resolution ("ICDR") International Arbitration Rules (2009), London Court of International Arbitration ("LCIA") Rules (1998), Stockholm Chamber of Commerce Arbitration Institute ("SCCAI") Arbitration Rules (2010), International Centre for Settlement of Investment Disputes ("ICSID") Arbitration Rules (2006), United Nations Commission on International Trade Law ("UNICITRAL") Arbitration Rules (2010) and Center for Public Resources ("CPR") International Arbitration Rules (2007).
 The first five sets of rules are institutional arbitration rules and the last two are ad hoc arbitration rules.
 Please note that the chart maybe slightly out-of-date, as the ICC, AAA/ICDR, SCCAI and UNICITRAL rules have been amended since the chart was published in 2008.
-Links to the updated rules are available below in Arbitration Proceedings & Institutional Bodies.
+Links to the updated rules are available below in Arbitration Proceedings & Institutional Bodies

 Written by W. Laurence Craig, William W. Park and Jan Paulsson, this book addresses arbitration before the ICC Court of Arbitration.
 The book begins with a general discussion of the ICC and arbitration procedures.
 It continues with an extensive discussion of the clauses of arbitration agreements and the selection (and challenge) of arbitrators.
 There is also a brief (and easy to understand) discussion of the relationship between ICC arbitration and the New York Convention (see Conventions and Protocols below), as well as the impact other treaties may have on the New York Convention.